-1 2 (5) Hedges of unfilled anticipated requirements for processing, manufacturing, use or resale; 3 4 (6) Hedges of anticipated merchandising; 5 6 (7) Hedges by agents responsible for merchandising cash positions; 7 8 9 (8) Hedges of anticipated mineral royalties; 10 11 (9) Hedges of anticipated receipts or payments under an executed contract for services; 12 13 (10) Offsets of commodity trade options that meet the requirements of CFTC Regulation 32.3; and 14 15 16 (11) Cross-commodity hedges; 17 18 19 20 21 22 23 (e) Deliverable Supply - noting the exception of modifications related to the Intercontinental Exchange (ICE) Cotton No. 2 (CT) contract, the final rule's adoption of federal spot month position limit levels at or below 25 percent of estimated deliverable supply, further noting that with respect to the CT contract, ACSA was instrumental in negotiating the final rule's adoption of a lower federal spot month position limit level of 900 contracts instead of the proposed 1,800 contracts; 24 25 26 f) Federal Limits - the final rule's settings of the spot-month, single-month, and all-month position limits, with position limits for the CT contract that are as follows: 27 28 (1) Spot-Month Limit: 900 contracts; 29 30 31 (2) Single-Month Limit: The greater of 5,000 contracts or 50 percent of the all-month-combined limit; and 32 33 (3) All-Months Limit: 11,900 contracts; 34 35 36 37 38 39 40 41 g) Exchange-Set Limits - the final rule's prohibition of exchanges from adopting position limits that are more lenient than any limit set for the same contract at the federal level; noting that exchanges may grant exemptions from the exchange-set position limits so long as the exemption is recognized by the CFTC for federal position limit purposes, for example, an enumerated BFH exemption, and urging ACSA's continued support of the continuance of exchange set position limits at the current level of 300 contracts in the spotmonth, 5,000 single-month, and 5,000 all-months limits; HEDGE EXEMPTIONS 44 45 Urge the continuation of the current practice by which ICE Futures US grants hedge exemptions under the supervision of the CFTC; 46 47 4.
-48 RESTRICTIONS ON SPECULATIVE ACTIVITY OF INDEX FUNDS WITH HEDGE EXEMPTIONS 49 rulemaking on position limits;
+2 resale; 3 4 (6) Hedges of anticipated merchandising; 5 6 (7) Hedges by agents responsible for merchandising cash positions; 7 8 9 (8) Hedges of anticipated mineral royalties; 10 11 (9) Hedges of anticipated receipts or payments under an executed contract for services; 12 13 (10) Offsets of commodity trade options that meet the requirements of CFTC Regulation 32.3; and, 14 15 16 (11) Cross-commodity hedges; 10 17 18 19 20 21 22 23 (e) Deliverable Supply - noting the exception of modifications related to the Intercontinental Exchange (ICE) Cotton No. 2 (CT) contract, the final rule's adoption of federal spot month position limit levels at or below 25 percent of estimated deliverable supply, further noting that with respect to the CT contract, ACSA was instrumental in negotiating the final rule's adoption of a lower federal spot month position limit level of 900 contracts instead of the proposed 1,800 contracts; 24 25 26 (f) Federal Limits - the final rule's setting of the spot-month, single-month, and all-month position limits, with position limits for the CT contract that are as follows: 27 28 (1) Spot-Month Limit: 900 contracts; 29 30 31 (2) Single-Month Limit: The greater of 5,000 contracts or 50 percent of the all-month-combined limit; and, 32 33 (3) All-Months Limit: 11,900 contracts; 34 35 36 37 38 39 40 41 (g) Exchange-Set Limits - the final rule's prohibition of exchanges from adopting position limits that are more lenient than any limit set for the same contract at the federal level; noting that exchanges may grant exemptions from the exchange-set position limits so long as the exemption is recognized by the CFTC for federal position limit purposes, for example, an enumerated BFH exemption, and urging ACSA's continued support of the continuance of exchange set position limits at the current level of 300 contracts in the spotmonth, 5,000 single-month, and 5,000 all-months limits; 42 3.
+HEDGE EXEMPTIONS 43 44 45 Urge the continuation of the current practice by which the Intercontinental Exchange (ICE) Futures U.S. grants hedge exemptions under the supervision of the CFTC; 46 47 4.
+48 SEPARATE REPORTING CATEGORIES FOR NON-TRADITIONAL HEDGERS enterprise of physically trading bales of cotton, be reported as a separate individual category;